ewfx/aidel-calculated-chaos/code/src/README.md

-## Delete this file
+## Entity Risk Analysis

-Instead place your source files here
+Code files to start the application